LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 The assign location record gives the absolute location a section should be loaded at.
 It would be used for example by a tool that converted the object file into one of the HEX file formats.
-It must be present for if the section has the 'A' attribute, but otherwise should not be present.
+It must be present for if the section has the '`A`' attribute, but otherwise should not be present.
 It has the format:

 ```